gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-proposal.md

 2. A worker subnetwork inside that VPC in the shoot's region, with primary IPv4 CIDR that contains `shoot.spec.networking.nodes` and is non-overlapping with `shoot.spec.networking.{pods,services}`.
 3. (Dual-stack only) The worker subnetwork additionally configured with:
     - `stackType: IPV4_IPV6` and `ipv6AccessType: EXTERNAL` — GCP assigns an external `/64` IPv6 CIDR at subnet creation.
     - A secondary IPv4 range with `ipCidrRange` **exactly equal** to `shoot.spec.networking.pods`.
-The name is arbitrary and passed into `Networks.SubnetNodes.PodSecondaryRangeName`.
+The name is arbitrary and passed into `Networks.SubnetWorkers.PodSecondaryRangeName`.
 4. (Dual-stack only) A separate services subnetwork in the same VPC and region, with `stackType: IPV4_IPV6` and `ipv6AccessType: EXTERNAL`.
 A primary IPv4 range is required by GCP (any small non-overlapping range will do; it is unused by Gardener) and no secondary range is needed.
 The extension slices a `/108` out of this subnet's `/64` for the IPv6 services CIDR.
 5. Firewall rules on the VPC allowing intra-shoot traffic and GCP LB health-check probes to worker VMs.
 See [Firewall-rule mutation contract](#firewall-rule-mutation-contract) for the concrete `gcloud` commands.
 6. An egress topology of the user's choice: user-owned Cloud NAT on a user-owned Cloud Router, a `0.0.0.0/0` route to an NVA / VPN / Interconnect, or no default route for network-isolated shoots.